 Some leaders may employ a Body Double to confuse assassins, but those impersonators typically only look the part.
 But sometimes, that leader uses a Decoy Leader to take their place and impersonate them, often conducting him or herself as if they were the real deal.
 The decoy leader needs to be able to speak and act like the real leader.
-Often, the real leader feeds them instructions via audio device, hand signals, extensive training or other means so the leader can conduct meaningful policy.
-Usually the decoy is willing to die for the leader, and has little to no political ambitions of their own.
+Often, the real leader feeds them instructions via audio device, hand signals, extensive training, or other means so the leader can conduct meaningful policy.
+Usually, the decoy is willing to die for the leader, and has little to no political ambitions of their own.
 The decoy helps the leader avoid the limelight and long daggers of assassins.

 If the real leader is a Master of Disguise or can at least clean up nicely, they'll use this to move around royal and civil society freely.
-In fact, the leader will likely enjoy going about with the common folk; they can find out what everyday people really think of him or her.
+The leader will likely enjoy going about with the common folk; they can find out what everyday people really think of him or her.
 Of course, a savvy hero or villain will be able to tell this King Incognito out, due to a "tell" such as their regal bearing or comportment.

 - Kuato the mutant in the original Total Recall (1990) was hidden under the shirt of his decoy "host".

 - The title character in Dave was supposed to be this, but he ended up turning against his handlers.

 - In The Phantom Menace, Queen Amidala operates as the Queen Incognito Padme — which is her real name — and throughout the movie has a decoy-bodyguard, Sabe, who replaces her.
 Both happen to be handy with a blaster.
 Helping the deception along is the fact that the Queen of Naboo always wears heavy ceremonial makeup.